PLAMartin/sData4/README.md

 - Block: Playable grids (max 8 x 8 cells) are comprised of blocks.
 Blocks are: Colour 1, Colour 2, Colour 3, Colour 4, Colour 5, Space, Black, White, ArrowUp, ArrowDown, ArrowLeft, ArrowRight, Rotate90Clockwise, Rotate90AntiClockwise and Rotate180 and Random.
 - Blocktype: Each block has a blocktype.
 The blocktypes are: Colour, Space, Black, White, Arrow, Rotate and Random.
 - Box: A box relates to a Series, Episode and Variant, in that hierarchical order.
-A box has a grid (max 8 x 8 cells) in it.
+A box can and usually does have a grid (max 8 x 8 cells) in it.
-- Colour:
+- Colour: A colour is defined according to the RGB colour model, i.e. additive Red, Green and Blue components.
+Each RGB colour component is a value between 0 and 255.
+Additionally, the opacity is defined, expressed as a decimal value between 0 and 1.
 - Episode:
 - Grid:
 - Palette: